brightdigit/Speculid/README.md

 ### Background *optional* `background`

 As a requirement, **App Icons are required to exclude any alpha channels**.
-In order to remove a transparency from a source png or svg file, you can specify to remove the alpha channel and add a background color.
-The background color can be set with a string in a standard rgb, rgba, or hex code format (#RRGGBB or #AARRGGBB).
+In order to remove a transparency from a source PNG or SVG file, you can specify to remove the alpha channel and add a background color.

+The background color can be set in a standard rgb, rgba, or hex code format (#RRGGBB or #AARRGGBB).
 If no alpha is specified an alpha of 1.0 is assumed.

 ### Remove Alpha *optional*  `remove-alpha`

 To specifically remove the alpha channel, a true boolean value must be specified.
 This will remove the alpha channel from the file.
 Make sure to specify an opaque background color when removing the alpha channel.

-## Xcode Integration
+## Xcode Integration and Automation

 With **Speculid**, the process of building image assets can be automated in **Xcode**.

-1. **Create the speculid files** and add them to your project folder as well as your source graphic files.
+1. **Create the speculid file** and add it to your project folder as well as your source graphic files.

     ![Xcode Target Membership](/images/XcodeTargetMembership.png)

-    * *Note: you don't need to add these files to your target membership*
+    * *Note: you don't need to add these files to any target membership*

 2. **Edit the speculid file.**

-    1. **Add the property for the source** - a relative path to the SVG, or PNG file.
+    1. **Add the property for the source** - the path to the SVG or PNG file.
         ```json
         {
           "source" : "geometry.svg",
           ...
         }
         ```
-    1. **Add the property for the set** - a relative path to the Image Set or App Icon folder.
+    1. **Add the property for the set** - the path to the Image Set or App Icon folder.
         ```json
         {
           "set" : "Assets.xcassets/iOS AppIcon.appiconset",